What is the meaning of Aloha?

-History books are not clear on when the "Aloha" expression entered the Hawaiian vocabulary, but several sources date it back to the end of the 18th century.
+History books are unclear when the "Aloha" expression entered the Hawaiian vocabulary, but several sources date it back to the end of the 18th century.

 For the Hawaiians, there's "The Aloha Spirit," a unique way of living, the ultimate lifestyle, or the secret to a fulfilling life.

 You can use it to greet someone or say goodbye.

 Aloha is more than the sum of its meanings; the word/expression relates to a quasi-philosophical definition or concept.

 Today, it is part of the daily Hawaiian language and still remains a relevant saying for Native Hawaiians.

 The concept of "The Way of Aloha" is often used to describe the relaxed lifestyle and unique way of life that Hawaiians strive for.

 These concepts reference the values of peace, unity, humility, and kindness.

 But the expression is also considered to be more than just a word, but a state of mind that anyone can achieve.